 You should go to TeamLab Borderless.

-Pro-tip: Strollers are not allowed in the museum, but you can store it in the luggage room.
+Pro-tip: Strollers are not allowed in the museum, but you can store them in the luggage room.

 You don’t like crowds?